microsoft/winget-pkgs/Troubleshoot.md

 Windows Defender SmartScreen validation errors indicate that the URL you provided has a bad reputation.

 ## Internal-Error
 Internal-Errors indicate there was an error hit by the service.
 Microsoft will investigate these and pursue a fix.
-For a list of known issues, see our repo [issues](https://github.com/microsoft/winget-pkgs/issues)
+For a list of known issues, see our repository [issues](https://github.com/microsoft/winget-pkgs/issues)